 In Bach’s Leipzig, as in 1940s’ Yanggao, the standard of wind playing must have been high.
 But as usual, accustomed as we are to wallowing in soupy French film music, we may hear such music with ears different from those of Leipzig congregations.
 For them, the wider soundscape was the civic stadtpfeifer bands.
 As in China, such wind bands were first used in the army, and later also by courts, playing for ceremonies, processions, weddings and funerals, and so on.

 Again like north Chinese ritual specialists, Bach’s oboists had to play several types, each suitable for different keys; and they doubled on other instruments such as violin.
-Bach’s long-serving oboist Johann Caspar Gleditsch must have been a fine player.
+Bach’s long-serving oboist Johann Caspar Gleditsch must have been a fine player (for John Eliot Gardiner’s ambitious connections with world shawms, see under The ritual calendar).

 Not forgetting the oboe and violin concerto, here’s a little playlist (full list here):